awsdocs/amazon-s3-developer-guide/doc_source/S3OutpostsGS.md

 ### Do you already have an AWS Outpost?<a name="SettingUpS3OutpostsExistingOutpost"></a>

-If your Outpost is already on your site, work with your account team to identify Amazon S3 capacity that is compatible with your current configuration, or order additional hardware\.
+If AWS Outposts is already on your site, depending on your current Outpost configuration and storage capacity, you may be able to add Amazon S3 storage to an existing Outpost, or you may need to work with your AWS account team to add additional hardware to support Amazon S3 on Outposts\.

 ## Setting up S3 on Outposts<a name="SettingUpS3Outposts"></a>